 The design of your recurring payments program shouldn’t be limited by your payment gateway.
 You should be able to choose the pricing model and payment intervals best suited for your product.
 So if you want a weekly subscription option, make sure your gateway can handle it.

 It should also be exceptionally easy for you to manage the details of your subscription billing engine, so you can switch things up on a dime.
 Many merchants offer introductory rates for the first two years, for example, after which the subscription price goes up to the regular rate.
 Others have different pricing tiers, so customers can move to different plans if they like.
 It’s also nice to have the ability to offer an unsatisfied customer a discounted rate for a certain period of time (like the next three months free).
 Any and all of these options should be available from your payment gateway, with a minimal amount of effort on your part.

-BlueSnap makes it easy for you to look up and change subscription settings on the fly or in advance, right within the BlueSnap web console.
+BlueSnap makes it easy for you to look up and change subscription settings on the fly or in advance, right within the BlueSnap web portal.
 And when customers change plans, we’ll automatically calculate the price difference, issuing refunds or additional charges if necessary.

 4. Accept a full range of payment types.